widesky/node-mbus/README.md

 ### scanSecondary(callback)
 This method scans for secondary IDs (?!) and returns an array with the found IDs.
 The callback is called with an *error* and *scanResult* parameter.
 The scan result is returned in the *scanResult* parameter as Array with the found IDs.
 If no IDs are found the Array is empty.
+The secondary scan can take a while, so > 60 seconds is very normal, with default timeout settings it's minimum 80 seconds!
+When there are ID collisions and scan needs to get a level deeper then it can take even longer.
+So just know that it can take very long :-)

 ## Todo
 * Also build the libmbus binaries and tools? (if needed)